56 Indigenous Studies

 Free materials (Not openly licensed)

-Digital Atlas of Native American Intellectual Traditions (Not openly licensed)
+Digital Atlas of Native American Intellectual Traditions (Not openly licensed).

 The Digital Atlas of Native American Intellectual Traditions (DANAIT) is an IMLS-funded project to create a space for conversation and collaboration, with the goal of developing a framework for sharing, exploring, and visualizing Native-authored library and archival collections.
 The project will bring together Native Studies scholars; Native librarians; tribal historians; representatives from libraries with large Native-authored collections; metadata, digital humanities, and user interface specialists; and technologists to expand and improve culturally appropriate access to Native digital collections and to create collaborative digital humanities scholarship that accurately represents Native American intellectual networks.

-Indigenous Resources This is a Canadian created resource by various
+Indigenous Resources This is a Canadian created resource by various (CC-BY).

 The University of Toronto Library has compiled a list of 50 freely accessible resources regarding Truth and Reconciliation and Indigenous Education for educators across the province of Ontario.
 These materials are largely created by Indigenous authors and creators, and include films, mobile phone applications, websites, curricula and lesson plans.
 While these resources are all available online for free, many of them are not under open licences.